AstinCHOI/newrelic_dashboard/README.md

 New Relic account ID: xxxxxx
 New Relic API key: yyyyyy....
 ```
-- You can find your account ID and API key: [one.newrelic.com](one.newrelic.com) > Top right power button > API keys
+- You can find your account ID and API key: [one.newrelic.com](one.newrelic.com) > Top right ⌽ button > API keys
 - The key type must be USER.
 - This script finds top 5 transactions' services for the last week then creates ~5 dashboards.